MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-disaster-recovery.md

 - ReportServer

 #### Start the SQL Server Script wizard

+To start the SQL Server Script wizard, follow these steps:

 1. Using an account with Administrator privileges, sign in to the computer that hosts the Service Manager or data warehouse database.
 2. On the Windows desktop, select **Start**, point to **Programs**, point to the Microsoft SQL Server version installed on your computer, and select **SQL Server Management Studio**.